fehguimaraes/skybuoy/README.md

 # 🛰️ SkyBuoy

 **SkyBuoy** is a small Python service that fetches METAR weather data from the [AviationWeather API](https://aviationweather.gov/data/api/) and indexes it into Elasticsearch.
-Think of it as a floating weather buoy — but in the sky.
+Think of it as a floating weather buoy, but in the sky.

-> ✨ Created by Fernanda — a trans woman with a deep love for aviation, the ocean, and technology.
+✨ Created by Fernanda, a trans woman with a deep love for aviation, the ocean, and technology.
 This project is part of my personal journey learning how to code.

 ---